-Both the 4000D and the G5X are recent models that feature in their makers' current product line-up.
+Both the 4000D and the G5X are recent models that are part of the current product line-up.
 Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Canon.
-Further information on the two cameras, as well as related accessories, can be found on the Canon website.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 4000D vs G5X

 So what is the bottom line?
 Which of the two cameras – the Canon 4000D or the Canon G5 X – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 4000D: